Beauty and the Beast / Sansa and the Hound (show scenes are near the bottom, including Cocteau and Disney parallels, also Jaime/Brienne parallels) ---

 - Dunk and Sandor are often paralleled, and at one point Dunk is digging a grave (worded similarly to when Sandor is digging a grave) thinks of this song; Dunk pulls a dagger on a woman he kisses, too

 - Another example of dagger symbolism, Jamie pulls a dagger on Claire in Outlander

 - The sparring chemistry, with the give and take between them; Sansa likes that Sandor is fierce, and he brings out the ferocity in her, and in the midst of one exchange, she wants to pet him: He is a dog, just as he says.
 A half-wild, mean-tempered dog that bites any hand that tries to pet him, and yet will savage any man who tries to hurt his masters

-- Sandor's cloak has marital symbolism and Sansa (who has put his cloak on twice) keeps it in a cedar chest, (used by young women to keep treasures for when they are married) with her summer silks, a sign of hope that winter will pass, and there will be time for happiness together
+- Sandor's cloak has marital symbolism and Sansa (who has put his cloak on twice) keeps it in a cedar chest, (a cedar chest called a hope chest is used by young women to keep treasures for when they are married) with her summer silks, a sign of hope that winter will pass, and there will be time for happiness together

 Sandor's cloak (and marriage symbolism):

 - Sandor Clegane was the first rider to appear.
 He wore an olive-green cloak over his soot-grey armor.
 That, and his hound's-head helm, were his only concession to ornament.

 - The Hound’s scarred face was hard to read.
 He took a long moment to consider.
 "Why not?
 I have no lands nor wife to forsake, and who’d care if I did?"
 The burned side of his mouth twisted.
 "But I warn you, I’ll say no knight’s vows."